Multi-Environment Builds

 const serverRender = (serverAPI) => async (_req, res) => {

-const indexModule = await serverAPI.environments.ssr.loadBundle('index');
+const indexModule = await serverAPI.environments.node.loadBundle('index');

 const markup = indexModule.render();